Few-Shot Video Object Detection: Conclusion

 \section{Conclusion}

 This paper proposes FSVOD for detecting objects in novel classes in a query {\em video} given {\em only a few support images}.
+FSVOD can be applied in high diversity/dynamic scenarios for solving relevant real-world problem that is infeasible or hard for other computer vision tasks.
 We contribute a new large-scale, class-balanced FSVOD dataset, which contains 500 classes of objects in high diversity with high-quality annotations.
 Our tube proposal network and aligned matching network effectively employ the temporal information in proposal generation and matching.
 Extensive comparison have been performed to compare related methods on two datasets to validate that our FSVOD method produces the best performance.
 We hope this paper will kindle future FSVOD research.